paulsonkantony/risk-five/README.md

 ## 🚀 About the Project

-**RISK-FIVE** is a Verilog-based implementation of a 32-bit RISC-V processor supporting the RV32I instruction set architecture with extensions for cryptographic and bit-manipulation operations.
+This is a Verilog-based implementation of a 32-bit RISC-V processor supporting the RV32I instruction set architecture with extensions for cryptographic and bit-manipulation operations.
 The processor is designed with a classic 5-stage pipeline and includes **4 custom instructions** to accelerate SHA-3 hashing.

 ### Key Highlights:
 - **71 standard RISC-V instructions** implemented (RV32I subset)